kmehltretter82/frama-c-linux/KERNEL.md

   --output results.json
 ```

-Use `linux-x86_64-dwc3-v1.json` in the command above to run the DWC3 corpus
+Use `linux-x86_64-dwc3-v1.json` or `linux-x86_64-openvswitch-v1.json` in the
-against a compilation database generated with
+command above with a compilation database generated from the matching
-`configs/linux-x86_64-dwc3-v1.fragment`.
-Corpus manifests automatically load
+fragment in `configs/`.
+Corpus manifests automatically load their declared
-their declared model headers; pass `--no-manifest-models` for a controlled
+model headers; pass `--no-manifest-models` for a controlled unmodeled
-unmodeled comparison.
+comparison.

 From this repository's development tree, build `@install` and replace the
 command above with